SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 ```bash
 ros2 run nav2_util lifecycle_bringup amcl
 ```
-Now we'll use 2D Pose Estimate on rviz to localize the robot.
+Now we'll use 2D Pose Estimate on RViz to localize the robot.

 #### Running on real robot
 On the Pi